Rules 24MX ALESTREM2023-01-05T12:01:48+01:00

 Article 5.1 Entries and withdrawals

-The entry fee is fixed at 240 €.
-The fee includes the entry fee, number plates, numbers, and a refreshment station per lap on Sunday.
-Entries are open from 20 October 2022 to 5 DECEMBER 2022 (depending on the applications received, a waiting list may be opened).
+Entry fees have been set at €265.
+The fee includes entry, number plates, numbers and one refreshment point per lap on Sunday.
+Entries are open from 1 October 2023 to 5 November 2023 (depending on the number of applications received, a waiting list may be opened).
 No entries will be accepted after this date.
-Registration is exclusively online on the 24mx-alestrem.com website.
+Entries can only be made online on the 24mx-alestrem.com website.
 In accordance with article N° 2.2.1.9 of the Sporting Code, the organising club reserves the right to refuse an entry without having to give a reason.

 Article 5.2 Categories